protestContest/Cassette/README.md

 A `let` expression is a list of assignments and a result expression.
 Each assigned variable is in scope in the subsequent assignments (but not in its own) and in the result expression.

-Let expressions are useful for performing a sequence of operations updating a value, like a pipeline.

 ```
 let
   x = 3